jDomantas/plank/tasks/parser/readme.md

 Also, when parsing statements the parser handles one little special case: if one of expected tokens is `;`, and the next token is on the next line, then programmer probably just forgot the semicolon.
 Parser emits an error with a hint, and continues parsing as if the semicolon was there.

-For example, if try to parse this program (note the missing semicolon on the second line):
+For example, if we try to parse this program (note the missing semicolon on the second line):

 ```plank
 fn main() -> Unit {